The first book of the New Testament, Matthew, begins like this:

 In the Gospel of Matthew, Jesus said:

 11 I tell you, many will come from east and west and recline at table with Abraham, Isaac, and Jacob in the kingdom of heaven.
-Matthew 8:11 ESV
+Matthew 8:11 (ESV)

 Abraham is important because he was the first person to be called out to begin a new family of faith in God.
 His lineage would include the regal line of Jesus Christ, the Coming One, who will save believers throughout the world from their sin.

 By his faith, Abraham is the father of all believers in God.
-If you are a Jewish worshiper, you may have a blood connection to him, but the rest of us are spiritually connected to Abraham by our faith in God.
+If you are a Jewish worshiper, you may have a distant blood connection to him, but the rest of us are spiritually connected to Abraham by our faith in God.
 In the New Testament books of Romans and Galatians, the apostle Paul writes that both Jew and Gentile believers in Christ are joined as one in faith, after the Man of Faith, Abraham.

 31 Jesus said… “If you abide in my word, you are truly my disciples, 32 and you will know the truth, and the truth will set you free.”
 33 They answered him, “We are offspring of Abraham and have never been enslaved to anyone.
 How is it that you say, ‘You will become free’?”
 34 Jesus answered them, “Truly, truly, I say to you, everyone who practices sin is a slave to sin.
 35 The slave does not remain in the house forever; the son remains forever.
 36 So if the Son sets you free, you will be free indeed.
 37 I know that you are offspring of Abraham; yet you seek to kill me because my word finds no place in you.
-John 8:31-37 ESV
+John 8:31-37 (ESV)

 Jesus, himself a descendant of Abraham in the line of Judah, proclaimed that the power of truth and freedom lies within Him and His word.
 His word becomes alive within us and, through power of the Holy Spirit, will not return void.
 He will bring liberty.

 53 Are you greater than our father Abraham, who died?
 And the prophets who died!
 Who do you make yourself out to be?”
 54 Jesus answered… 56 Your father Abraham rejoiced that he would see my day.
 He saw it and was glad.”
 57 So (they) said to him, “You are not yet fifty years old, and have you seen Abraham?”
 58 Jesus said to them, “Truly, truly, I say to you, before Abraham was, I am.”
 59 So they picked up stones to throw at him, but Jesus hid himself and went out of the temple.
-John 8:53-54, 56-57 ESV
+John 8:53-54, 56-57 (ESV)

 Reflection

 What areas of sin do you struggle with the most?
 Despite our deepest yearnings and best efforts, we all struggle at times to obey, which strains our relationship with God.
 God loves us deeply, even when He disapproves of our actions, and will always forgive us when we confess our sins to Him and seek to turn away from our selfish behaviors.
-The Lord does not condemn us, but instead helps us turn back to Him and to become a stronger and more fruitful believer.
+The Lord does not condemn us, but instead wants to help us turn back to Him to become a stronger and more fruitful believer.